CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos: Results and Discussion

 \subsection{Experimental Methodology}

 \textbf{Datasets.} To evaluate our method, we conducted experiments on two standard public unconstrained video datasets for WSVOL.
 For training, each video is labeled globally via a class.
 Frame bounding boxes are provided to evaluate localization.
 Following the literature, we used two challenging public datasets from YouTube\footnote{\url{https://www.youtube.com}}: YouTube-Object v1.0 (\ytovone~\cite{prest2012learning}) and YouTube-Object v2.2 (\ytovtwodtwo~\cite{KalogeitonFS16} ).
-In all our experiments, we followed the same protocol as described in~\cite{tcamsbelharbi2023,KalogeitonFS16,prest2012learning}.
+In all our experiments, we followed the same protocol as described in~\cite{prest2012learning,tcamsbelharbi2023,KalogeitonFS16}.

 \textit{YouTube-Object v1.0 (\ytovone)~\cite{prest2012learning}:} A dataset composed of videos collected from YouTube by querying the names of 10 classes.
 A class has between 9-24 videos with a duration ranging from 30 seconds to 3 minutes.
 It has 155 videos, each split into short-duration clips, \ie, shots.
 There are 5507 shots with 571,089 frames in all.
 Images resolution vary from a video to another.
 It can go from ${400\times 300}$ up to ${1280\times 720}$.
 The dataset has been divided by the authors~\cite{prest2012learning} into 27 test videos for a total of 396 bounding boxes, and 128 videos for training.
-Some videos from the train set are considered for validation to perform early-stopping~\cite{tcamsbelharbi2023,KalogeitonFS16,prest2012learning}.
+Some videos from the train set are considered for validation to perform early-stopping~\cite{prest2012learning,tcamsbelharbi2023,KalogeitonFS16}.
 We sampled 5 random videos per class to build a validation set with a total of 50 videos.
 Frame bounding box annotations are provided for test set.

 \textit{YouTube-Object v2.2 (\ytovtwodtwo)~\cite{KalogeitonFS16}:} This is a large dataset built on \ytovone dataset with large and challenging test set.
 It is composed of more frames, 722,040 in total.
 The dataset was divided by the authors into 106 videos for training, and 49 videos for test.
-Following~\cite{tcamsbelharbi2023}, we sampled 3 random videos per class from the train set to build a validation set.
+Following~\cite{tcamsbelharbi2023}, we sampled 3 random videos per class from the train set to build a validation set for model selection via early stopping.
 The test set has more samples compared to \ytovone.
 It is composed of a total of 2,667 bounding box making it a much more challenging dataset.
+We note that both datasets came already divided into train and test set by their authors.
+We use the same splits.
+Only the validation set used for model selection is selected randomly from the provided train set, as done in previous works.